Part-Based Models Improve Adversarial Robustness: Part-Based Models

 \subsection{Downsampled Part-based Model}

-This model first applies softmax on the predicted mask logits $\hat{M}$.
-The softmax normalizes the masks pixel-wise and essentially restricts the output between 0 and 1.
-This potentially benefits the robustness because if the masks were not normalized, a few pixels could be manipulated to have a very large value and outweighs the benign pixels.
-Empirically, we do not find that this softmax leads to the gradient obfuscation problem~\citep{athalye_obfuscated_2018} (Appendix~\ref{ap:ssec:attack}).
+This model first applies softmax on the predicted mask logits $\hat{M}$ to normalize the masks pixel-wise to a number between 0 and 1.
+This potentially benefits robustness: if the masks were not normalized, a few pixels could be manipulated to have a very large value and outweigh the benign pixels.
+Empirically, this softmax doesn't lead to gradient obfuscation~\citep{athalye_obfuscated_2018} (Appendix~\ref{ap:ssec:attack}).

-After that, the masks are downsampled to size $4 \times 4$ ($\R^{K\times 4 \times 4}$) by an adaptive average pooling layer before being passed to a small neural network with one convolution layer and two fully-connected layers. \figref{fig:downsampled_diagram} illustrates this model.
+After that, the masks are downsampled to size $4 \times 4$ ($\R^{K\times 4 \times 4}$) by an adaptive average pooling layer before being passed to a tiny neural network with one convolution layer and two fully-connected layers. \figref{fig:downsampled_diagram} illustrates this model.
 Downsampling maintains coarse-grained spatial information about each part's rough shape and location while compressing high-dimensional masks to a low-dimensional feature vector.
 This keeps the classifier small, making the part-based model comparable to the normal ResNet-50 in size.
 We find that the particular size of the downsampled mask has little effect on the accuracy of the model (see Appendix~\ref{ap:ssec:poolsize} for the comparison).